omar-aldesi/go-ecommerce/README.md

 Prerequisites

--Docker: Make sure you have Docker and Docker Compose installed on your machine.
+- Docker: Make sure you have Docker and Docker Compose installed on your machine.

--Go: Go should be installed if you want to run the application locally without Docker (optional).
+- Go: Go should be installed if you want to run the application locally without Docker (optional).

 🚀 Cloning the Repository